 These mountain bike elbow pads will save your skin

 Well, the bit on your elbow anyway.
 When you hit the deck and your pads land first, you will be glad that you were wearing them.
 Let me know what you think.
-Have I missed anything or is there something else you would like to know?
+Have I missed anything or is there something else you would like to know about mountain bike elbow pads?
 Leave your comments and questions below.